luator/boost_python_catkin_example/README.md

           ${catkin_LIBRARIES}
           ${Boost_LIBRARIES}
         )
-        # change output directory, so python can find the module
+        # change output directory, so python can find the module and avoid the 'lib'-prefix
         set_target_properties(mycpplib PROPERTIES
+          PREFIX ""
           LIBRARY_OUTPUT_DIRECTORY ${CATKIN_DEVEL_PREFIX}/${CATKIN_PACKAGE_PYTHON_DESTINATION}
         )
     The last command is important because it will change the destination of the compiled library